While a high bounce rate is one of the most common conversion killers, the good news is that it can be reduced.

 For that, you turn to the master of all things traffic-related: Google Analytics.

-Google explains its calculation of bounce rate like this:
+Google explains its calculation like this:

 “Bounce rate is single-page sessions divided by all sessions, or the percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server.”

-This will show you how each page is performing (and more importantly, which are underperforming), so you know where to focus your efforts in the future.
+This will show you how each page is performing (and more importantly, which pages are underperforming), so you know where to focus your efforts in the future.

-Okay, So What’s a Good Bounce Rate?
+What Makes a Good Bounce Rate?

 Let me explain.